THE DISCOVERY

 releasing your grip on the outcome,

-and trusting that the God who placed the desire in you
+and trusting that the God who works in you to will

 is the same God who will bring it to pass.